We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 Can I get a refund on my room and board?

-Prorated credit for housing and dining will be provided to students who are not returning to campus housing for the remainder of the spring semester.
-Information is forthcoming for those students who were studying abroad.
+Prorated credit for housing and dining was provided to students who did not return to campus housing for the remainder of the spring semester.
 Additional information was provided in a message to campus on March 20.
+Puget Sound also provided a prorated room and board adjustment to students who were studying abroad this spring, regardless of whether the study abroad program provides a refund to the university on your behalf.
+More information is available from the International Programs office.

 Can I continue to live on campus?

-All students who live on campus (residence halls, Greek housing, and on-campus houses) were expected to leave their campus residence by March 24.
-This does not apply to those students who appealed and were approved to remain in their campus residence.
+All students who lived on campus (residence halls, Greek housing, and on-campus houses) during the spring semester were expected to leave their campus residence by March 24.
+This did not apply to those students who appealed and were approved to remain in their campus residence.
 Students were eligible for appeal if they are international students or students whose homes are abroad; without adequate internet access to engage in remote learning; and/or have safety concerns, housing insecurity or food insecurity.
-The deadline to appeal was March 18, 3 p.m.
-(PST).

 Can I leave my car on campus?